-Our View -

-- Power to levy tax on supply in in all cases is under Article 246A(1). - Article 246A(2) does not give power to Parliament to levy tax on inter-state supply rather it bars state from levying tax on inter-state supply. - Article 269A(1) provides for apportionment of GST collected on inter-state supplies between the Union and the States.
-It is not source of power for levy of IGST on interstate supply.
+- Our View - ▶ Power to levy tax on supply in in all cases is under Article 246A(1). - Article 246A(2) does not give power to Parliament to levy tax on inter-state supply.
+Rather it bars state from levying tax on inter-state supply. - Article 269A(1) provides for apportionment of GST collected on inter-state supplies between the Union and the States.
+It is not source of power for levy of IGST on inter-state supply. - ► Total lack of precision and elegance expected of such important articles in the Constitution.